Our focus will be on how to clean with baking soda, hydrogen peroxide, and vinegar.

 This is what we will be discussing in this guide.

 Most cleaning agents are quite toxic.
 Although they get the job done, these chemicals aren’t as safe as claimed by the manufacturers, plus, the cost angle could add up over time.

-On the other hand, baking soda, hydrogen peroxide and vinegar are considered safe, green cleaning solutions, which are readily available in homes.
+On the other hand, baking soda, hydrogen peroxide, and vinegar are considered safe, green cleaning products, which are readily available in homes.

 These compounds can be sourced cheaply.
 Also, they can either be used individually or combined in the right ratio for cleaning.

 What more?
 You get the perfect results you seek.
 These cleaning agents have been proven to provide deep cleaning at little or no cost at all.
 All you need to know is how to use them for cleaning.